Script Revision Lab in English

 About the Lab

 The Script Revision Lab in English gives independent screenwriters from around the world the opportunity to work intensively on their feature length narrative scripts in an environment structured to foster professional collaboration and high-quality script development.
-Ten filmmakers from around the world are selected to participate.
-Applications are only accepted for completed feature film scripts that are ready for the revision process.
-Only writers or writer/directors developing their first or second narrative feature film are eligible to apply.
+All writers or writer/directors developing a narrative feature film are eligible to apply.
+Applications are only accepted for completed scripts that are ready for the revision process.
 The lab is held in English.

 The Script Revision Lab in English consists of: